Model Merging Scaling Laws in Large Language Models: Limitations.

 \section{Limitations.}

+Our main claim concerns expected token-level cross-entropy under merging.
+This choice is deliberate: CE is dense, relatively low-variance, and directly aligned with the local second-order analysis that gives rise to the floor+tail form.
+Downstream benchmark scores provide complementary evidence of utility, but they need not obey the same scaling law.
+In practice, they can plateau earlier than CE as $k$ grows, since they are sparser, more thresholded, and typically noisier aggregates of task success.
+We therefore view the contribution of this paper as a predictive law for merge loss and a principled way to reason about the tradeoff between model size and expert count, rather than as an exact predictor of every downstream benchmark curve.
 Our study centers on cross-entropy and equal-normalized composition; extending to other objectives and adaptive weighting is an important next step.
 While the law is robust across datasets, methods, and backbones we tested, probing extreme scales, additional modalities, and broader downstream metrics (robustness, safety, calibration) remains future work.
+We also keep expert capacity controlled rather than treating it as a third scaling axis; changing LoRA rank, adapter width, training tokens, or expert quality should alter the effective-update statistics and therefore the fitted floor/tail parameters.
 On the theoretical side, refining the link between floor/tail parameters, curvature anisotropy, and domain dispersion, and developing selection/ordering policies that exploit these quantities, could further tighten predictions and automate practical merging at scale.